Russia begins major military exercise that West fears is cover for attacking Ukraine

 U.S. and European officials are continuing to push for a diplomatic resolution to the crisis, though efforts such as French President Emmanuel Macron’s trips to Moscow and Kyiv this week have produced no breakthrough.

-Secretary of State Antony Blinken, who is in Australia this week for a meeting of the “Quad” group of democracies — the United States, Japan, India and Australia — said Thursday “we are working 24/7” on Russia and Ukraine.
+But Moscow and Kyiv are deeply divided on how to progress.
+"There are differences of opinion,” said German government spokesman Wolfgang Büchner.
+“In essence, it will be a question of further reducing them.”

+Russia’s ambassador to Germany, Sergey Nechayev, reportedly told German media that Berlin and Paris should be “more assertive” in urging Kyiv to accept and implement the terms of the peace accords.

-Russian President Vladimir Putin said in a statement the same day that the world is becoming “more and more turbulent and tense.”
+Russian President Vladimir Putin said in a statement Thursday that the world is becoming “more and more turbulent and tense.”

 The situation “requires additional persistent efforts to ensure strategic stability and counteract emerging threats and challenges, first of all, by seeking comprehensive, legally enforceable security guarantees for our country from the United States and its NATO allies,” he said.